travdevops/Devops-Project-Based-Learning/Project-Lemp.md

 * Before any traffic can on the web server we just installed, we need to open TCP Port 80 (default port) that web browsers use to access the webpages online.

-*  On the security settings of the ec2 Instance on AWS, We will edit inbound rules and add a new rule for the HTTP to listen to the default port 80 and to be accessible through the IP Address.
+*  On the security settings of the ec2 Instance on AWS, We will edit the inbound rules and add a new rule for the HTTP to listen to the default port 80 and to be accessible through the IP Address.

 <img width="1316" alt="Screenshot 2023-08-25 at 7 43 03 PM" src="https://github.com/travdevops/darey.io-pbl/assets/137777644/24c99bac-cd17-4e2a-b9c8-80d434a3782f">